2003 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2003-S Proof DCAM Nickel Value

-Produced at the San Francisco Mint with a mintage of 3,298,439, the 2003-S Proof Jefferson Nickel demonstrates the technical precision achieved in modern proof production.
+Produced at the San Francisco Mint with a mintage of 3,298,439, the 2003-S Proof Jefferson Nickel demonstrates the technical precision of modern proof production.
+PCGS analyst Jaime Hernandez has classified this issue as “common for the series,” noting that most examples are well struck and collectors can be selective since so many grade PR68 through PR70 DCAM.

-The auction record of $1,058 for a PR70 specimen in July 2013 demonstrates the valuation potential for top-grade examples.
+At the top, PR70 DCAM examples command the strongest premiums.
+The auction record stands at $1,058 for a PR70 DCAM specimen sold at Heritage Auctions on July 11, 2013.
 Current PR70 DCAM pieces trade around $112, establishing this grade tier as the most collectible category within the issue.

 2003-S Proof DCAM Nickel Price/Grade Chart